-Lexmark has established waste management and recycling programs at all our facilities worldwide.
+Lexmark's path to eliminating waste begins with our waste management and recycling programs at all our facilities worldwide.
 Each Lexmark manufacturing or research and development facility has a written plan to address the appropriate handling of waste generated at the site.
-The plan addresses the handling, storage and/or transportation of waste that is considered hazardous and non-hazardous.
+The plan addresses the handling, storage and/or transportation of waste that is characterized and measured to determine areas of waste prevention.
 The wastes are managed according to international best practice and follow all governmental regulations.

 Lexmark continually works toward reducing the quantity of waste generated.
-Lexmark decreases our waste production by reducing waste at the source and recycling and treating waste in an environmentally safe manner.
+Lexmark decreases our waste production by reducing waste at the source and recycling and reusing waste in an environmentally safe manner.
 Our facilities minimize waste through sustainable operations, lean manufacturing techniques and environmental management programs.